clawoflight/clawoflight.github.io/_posts/linux/2019-10-26-nas-steam-backup.md

 The amount of free space on my NAS made me think about other things I could be doing with it.
 I came up with optimizing Steam downloads:<br/>
 Since I only have 2 256GB SSDs in my gaming rig, it is fairly space-limited for modern games.
 So I figured I could store games that I'm not currently playing on my NAS, removing the need to re-download them or buy spinning rust disks for the gaming rig.

+As a bonus, it would also allow me to download games once and then distribute them to other people inside the apartment!
+That would be great for LAN parties.

 ### Creating a network share

 This is really easy thanks to ZFS: